dpd28/CIM542-642/README.md

 [Color Mixing Lamp exercise](https://youtu.be/JNj60dFvf-8)

 For this exercise I really wish there had been the parts that would hold the filters on the photo sensors.
 I got a pink to purple color light and would liked to have seen more variety but something wasn't working; not sure yet what after trying different things … I tried this with shining my bike light but wasn't sure if anything was actually different.

+### Sensory Walk

+I chose to track and observe people as I walked around campus and during activities.
+One interaction was done at my apartment building.
+The number of interactions are many so I chose to focus on physical interactions since screen-based interaction are difficult to observe from a distance.
+Most of the interactions are active and provide visible or auditory feedback.

+[Here's a breakdown of what I observed](https://github.com/dpd28/CIM542-642/blob/master/SensoryWalkThrough/SensoryWalk.md) and what I believe to be the inputs, outputs and types of sensors used.
+I had a challenging time trying to match sensors.